birbmaaan/appcues_demo_app/README.md

 ### 2. Set Appcues account ID

 1. Click the `public > index.html` file.
 This will display the contents of the file for editing.
 Replace {account_id} in the Appcues snippet with your Appcues account ID.
+Make sure you save the changes with `CMND + S`.

 ![Appcues snippet](./readme_pics/snippet.png)